peilinok/screen-recorder/2node/README.md

 ## Features

-- Save screen、speaker、miccrophone to a signle file as mp4
+- Save screen、speaker、miccrophone to a signle file as mp4 or mkv
 - yuv data callback
+- Remux file to another file format
+- Support hardware encode with NVIDIA cards

 ## Usage